-It’s been 6 months and we are still in the world of Covid and it looks like we’ll be here for some time to come.
+It’s been almost three years and we are still coping with Covid and it looks like we’ll be doing that for some time to come.

-With fall and eventually winter around the corner, how shall we prepare ourselves for the colder months to come?
+With fall and eventually winter around the corner, and flu and Covid causing more problems, how shall we prepare ourselves for the colder months to come?

-Carol Dweck, a psychologist at Stanford University has written extensively on people’s mindsets and how they affect resilience and the ability to move forward.
+Carol Dweck, a psychologist at Stanford University has written extensively on people’s mindsets and how they affect resilience and our ability to move forward.

 Dweck applies her findings to education, primarily, encouraging parents and teachers to help kids foster a growth mindset so they are open to change and are more resilient when things don’t go their way.
 Although her main focus is education, perhaps some of her theories might help us reset our minds to be more resilient and open to changing circumstances.
 Here are some suggestions to help us adopt a growth mindset:

-It’s not easy to stay positive, it takes a bit of work and effort to change our mindsets, but in the long run if we focus on growth we will feel more positive and productive and weather the coming months in a more positive frame of mind.
+It’s not easy to stay positive, it takes a bit of work and effort to change our mindsets, but in the long run, if we focus on growth we will feel more positive and productive and manage the coming winter months in a more positive frame of mind.